 For the organization to execute well, it is necessary that all levels of individuals execute well.
 However, an individual cannot efficiently execute autonomously without the context of the broader strategic goals.
 This demands a cohesion at every level of the company through frequent and detailed communication of goals and strategy.
-The goal of this communication is to ensure a shared understanding not merely to occur, meaning we should be concise without being terse.
+The goal of this communication is to ensure a shared understanding, while being as concise as possible without being terse.

 Communication should extend from top-down to provide the strategic context necessary and bottom-up to provide feedback.
 This enables every individual to prioritize their work and execute efficiently while feedback allows strategy to adapt to changing conditions.